LeesEngineer/CSAPP/ExceptionalControlFlow.md

 <p>All other processes are descendants of init process.
 When init process starts up it creates deamons which are long-running programs that provide services.
 Then it creates a so called login shells process which provide the command-line interface.</p>

+<p>You can use '&' to indicate that this command will run in the background.</p>

 ```
 int main()
 {